Esther R. KnottTitle: Director, InMinistry Center

-Esther R. Knott , Associate Director for the NAD Ministerial Department is the newly appointed Director for the InMinistry Center at Andrews University, SDA Theological Seminary.
+Esther R. Knott , Associate Director for the NAD Ministerial Department is the newly appointed Director for the InMinistry Center at Andrews University, Seventh-day Adventist Theological Seminary.
 In her new role, Esther will direct the division’s efforts to support local conferences in building a comprehensive, sustainable continuing education system for pastors, with similar standing and expectations that are required of professionals in other fields.
 Esther’s previous focus, since 2009 has been on initiating division-wide special projects and providing support and professional development to more than 100 Adventist women clergy employed in various capacities across the Division.

 Knott has been a pastor for more than 28 years.
 She has served as campus chaplain at Broadview Academy and Andrews University.
 From 1987 to 1990 she was the director of the NAD Education department’s Harvest 90 Education Project, where she developed a curriculum for teachers to use in educating Adventist K-12 students about early Adventist leaders and the history of Adventism.
 From 1990 to 1997 she was associate pastor at Sligo Church in Takoma Park, Maryland.
 There she encouraged evangelism, small group Bible study, and faithful stewardship.
 Esther also established and led the church’s women’s ministries program and for many years served as the minister of worship.